DHTMLX/docs-diagram/docs/api/cell_manager/aftercellsvalidation_event.md

 ### Description

-@short: fires after cells of the swimlane are validated
+@short: Fires after cells of the swimlane are validated

 ### Usage